AdaCore/libadalang/dev_manual/design_documents/preprocessor.rst

 removing the content of ``#elsif`` and ``#else`` blocks, also not expanding symbols.

-CodePeer developpers need a GNATprep-conformant preprocessing pass, however, so this document describes how to provide a file reader to achieve this.
+CodePeer developers need a GNATprep-conformant preprocessing pass, however, so this document describes how to provide a file reader to achieve this.